flowerinthenight/spindle/README.md

 $ ./simple -db projects/v/instances/v/databases/v -table mytable -name mylock
 ```

 The leader process should ouput something like `leader active (me)`.
-You can then try to stop that leader process using Ctrl+C and observe another one taking over as leader.
+You can then try to stop (Ctrl+C) that process and observe another one taking over as leader.